-The 2022 Problem Solving Competition will again be held near Pi day 11 March 2022, with the option for schools in Queensland to run the competition in house or the University of Queensland will hold a Saturday sitting in 12 March 2022 at the St Lucia Campus
+The 2023 Problem Solving Competition will again be held near Pi day, with schools in Queensland to run the competition on Friday, March 17th.

 Member school entry free: $5 per student.
 Non-member school entry fee: $5 per student plus a single $10 administration fee for non-member schools.